APratham/APratham/README.md

-- ⚡ Fun fact: Marvel did not believe that Mark Ruffalo would be right for the role of Bruce Banner
+- ⚡ Fun fact: Elvis Presley took inspiration for his hairstyle from a Marvel character
 - 🛠️ Currently working on: https://github.com/vigneshshettyin/Flask-Generate-Certificate

 ## I'm currently jamming to